VladChira/pypathplanner/README.md

 This library is still in early development so at the moment there is no way to use it in any sensible way and it still lacks many, many features.

 For the moment, please check the [Jupyter Notebook](MotionPlanning.ipynb) I have created for a gentle introduction to this type of motion planning.

+You might also want to look at the [Java port](https://github.com/VladChira/PathPlannerJava) of this library.

 ## Requirements
 - Python 3.x